S4nket4678/ML-Experiments/README.md

 # ML-Experiments

-# Logistic Regression – Binary Classification
+# 4.Logistic Regression – Binary Classification

 ## Experiment
 Implement Logistic Regression to predict whether a student will pass or fail based on: